 On Enceladus Tom Bisant confronted his younger self.
 The boy was fragile and insecure.
 He tried being the class clown in order to make friends.
 His comedy hung in the air like flatulence and Tom ended up in the Principal’s office.
 The boy was humiliated and wanted to commit suicide.
 His mother’s pills mixed with alcohol would do the trick.
 At the final moment the boy had a vision of himself as an astronaut.
 His life was saved.

 Corporations gained profits and the stock market hit greater highs since the new president was elected.
 But, it was all negligible.
 There were rumors of a pole shift.
 The president was beginning to feel trapped by the fake news hammering him from every media outlet along with low poll ratings.
 A new plan was hatched.
-When in doubt spread the wealth, shore up the base, and lower taxes for power brokers and lobbyists. .
+When in doubt spread lies, shore up the base, and lower taxes for wealthy corporations.

 The administration supported a new Black Label miracle beverage to be marketed to all segments of the population.
 It was a scientific breakthrough that promised a universal cure-all and remedy for the ailments of old age.
 If people couldn’t afford to purchase the drink it would be given out for free.
 A Day of Reckoning and Reconciliation was declared when everyone (as one) would drink the Black Label.